Best Wireless Mice for Chromebooks

 Another benefit of this mouse is that its curved, asymmetric shape and rubber surface make it comfortable to use for long periods of time.

-If you want a wireless mouse that has a long battery life, is comfortable to hold, and comes in different colors, then check this one out.
+If you want a wireless mouse that has a long battery life, is comfortable to hold and comes in different colors, then check this one out for under $20.

 AmazonBasics Wireless Mouse with Nano Receiver